Last night the temperature dropped down to +3 C and we had a maximum of

 We are now in the "house" of the Capitol.

 The guide is the best we have ever had.
-He kept the attention of
+He kept the attention of 120 fourth graders at all time.

 The house is home to 100 members of the house.